bimdata/javascript-api-client/docs/BcfApi.md

 ## fullUpdateFullTopic

-> FullTopic fullUpdateFullTopic(guid, projectsPk, data)
+> FullTopic fullUpdateFullTopic(guid, projectsPk, data, opts)

 Update all fields of a topic